-At LPL Financial, we provide all the tools advisors need to offer you objective advice, including exceptional research and administrative support for tracking and monitoring account performance.
-We believe advisors backed by LPL Financial have a greater understanding of the economy and markets, more time to evaluate financial strategies, and greater access to comprehensive information.
-As a result, you can depend on your LPL Financial advisor for objective financial advice.
+At LPL, we provide all the tools advisors need to offer you objective advice, including exceptional research and administrative support for tracking and monitoring account performance.
+We believe advisors backed by LPL have a greater understanding of the economy and markets, more time to evaluate financial strategies, and greater access to comprehensive information.
+As a result, you can depend on your LPL advisor for objective financial advice.

 Our advisors are able to offer their clients a broad array of financial products, including: